kubewarden/docs/versioned_docs/version-1.9/explanations/audit-scanner/audit-scanner.md

 ## Permissions and ServiceAccounts

-The audit scanner in Kubernetes requires specific Role Based Access Control (RBAC) configurations to be able to scan Kubernetes resources and save the results.
+The audit scanner in Kubewarden requires specific Role Based Access Control (RBAC) configurations to be able to scan Kubernetes resources and save the results.
 A correct default Service Account with those permissions is created during the installation.
 The user can create and configure their own ServiceAccount to fine tune access to resources.